Our Autism Spectrum Disorder Assessment Team (ASDAT) offers a specialist assessment and diagnosis service for children under the age of 18.

 - An Early Help Assessment (EHA) must be active and reasonable time allowed to fully address the child’s needs.
 The need for a referral to ASDAT should be identified in the EHA review once other causes for the difficulties have been ruled out.
 What is early help?

-- The family consent to the referral being made – Verbal consent cannot be accepted.
+- The family give written consent to the referral being made and to the data sharing agreement – Verbal consent cannot be accepted.

 What does the assessment process involve?